syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 notes:
 - type: text
   contents: |-
-    You have seen how requesting a custom resource of type Website can trigger the controller.
+    You have seen how requesting a custom resource of type Website can trigger the controller reconcile function.

-    Now it is time to make the Website CRD truly custom and have the controller use the custom data that is provided as a part of the CRD spec.
+    Now it is time to customizes the Website CRD and use the custom data as a part of the CRD spec.

     **In this challenge you will:**
     * Introduce a new CRD field